truedread/pymsl/README.md

 {'success': True, ...
 ```

+All user authentication schemes are defined in the MSL wiki: https://github.com/Netflix/msl/wiki/User-Authentication-(Configuration)

 ### Custom Kwargs

 `pymsl.MslClient()` takes additional kwargs as well to override the defaults; the only required arg for initialization is user_auth_data: